rajan-personal/Magento-2-SQL-reviews/README.md

 Aggregated rating stores average rating for each rating id and storeID.

+Summary stores the important average rating shown on PDP.

 If you are extending ratings, you will have to extend 31 and 33 lines (optionID)

 Hope this was useful